secretstartups/handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

 1. SOC 2-scoped Applications
 1. Red Applications

 Vendors within the above populations are assessed in alignment with our Red vendor assessment criteria.
-Deficiencies identified are reported to Business Owners in alignment with our TPRM Risk Acceptance process.
+Deficiencies identified are reported to Business Owners in alignment with our TPRM Security Notice process.

 *Is there a vendor you'd like to see included in our annual assessment procedures?
 Reach out to @Security-Risk in the #Sec-Assurance channel.*